 If your child has severe allergies, may need to use an epi-pen, or needs to take medicine while at school, please make arrangements with MAC’s Youth Arts Director Aimé Kelly, at or 503-823-2282 upon enrolling.
 There are additional forms to fill out (Food Action Allergy Plan, Medication Administration Form) and a few policies to cover.
 Please know we are very familiar with these needs and will make every effort to ensure that your privacy is protected and that your child avoids any potential complications due to allergies or medication requirements.
 Safety first!

+All staff are First Aid/CPR certified.
 Teachers fill out a ‘Bumps and Bruises’ form when a child incurs a minor injury.
-Minor injuries may include falling and scraping a knee, a sliver in a finger from playing outside, bumping into another child during physical activities and getting a bump or bruise as a result.
-The ‘Bumps and Bruises’ form will be completed, a copy will be given to the parent/caregiver picking the child up and one will go to MAC’s Youth Arts Director.
+Minor injuries may include falling and scraping a knee, a sliver in a finger from playing outside, or bumping into another child during physical activities and getting bruise as a result.
+The ‘Bumps and Bruises’ form will be completed, a copy will be given to the parent/caregiver picking the child up, and one will go to MAC’s Youth Arts Director.

 Multnomah Arts Center follows the Portland Public Schools inclement weather policy.
 If PPS is closed, preschool class will not be held.
 If PPS has a late opening, only morning classes are canceled; afternoon classes WILL be in session.